 The 2 main goals that this section should accomplish are:

-2. Highlight experiences that can make you a great fit for a career in medicine
+2. Highlight experiences that can make you a great fit for a career in medicine and emphasize why you want to be a doctor.

 Now to the more nitty-gritty details of this section:

 The AMCAS work and activities section shows up BEFORE the medical school personal statement, so readers will have an insight into some of the activities that are important to you.
 Then the personal statement will weave these activities together into a cohesive narrative essay.
+Does the order matter?

 Admissions committees will see your experiences listed in chronological order by default.
 However, they’ll have a choice of how to read these experiences.
 Some reviewers might rearrange your experiences by category (e.g., a reviewer can rearrange and want to only see your clinical experiences or only volunteering or only your honors or awards) or any other ways.

-I made sure to include a mix of experiences and nearly hit every type applicable to me.
+I made sure to include a mix of experiences and hit nearly every type applicable to me.
 I made it to 14 entries.
 So no, you do not need to use all 15 entries.
 Remember that admissions committees are getting hundreds to thousands of applications, therefore it will behoove you to strive for quality of experiences over quantity of experiences.

-• Community service
+Community service and leadership

-• Research
+Research

 Other categories you include will be dependent on your individual interests and experiences as an applicant.
 Some things to think about in terms of what to include for AMCAS hobbies, and extracurriculars for medical school, is if you can convey in an impactful way the contribution you made or the impact it made on you.
 For instance, I was a writer for an online magazine that focused on South Asian women’s issues and I did this as an extracurricular activity.
 I chose to include this under hobbies because I could meaningfully write about what I learned from it (writing skills, interviewing skills, incorporating different perspectives, self-expression), and how it might help me with a healthcare career.